Tetris (Spectrum HoloByte): Development

 Stein approached publishers at the 1987 Consumer Electronics Show in Las Vegas.
 Gary Carlston, co-founder of Broderbund, retrieved a copy and brought it to California.
 Despite enthusiasm amongst its employees, Broderbund remained skeptical because of the game's Soviet origins.
 Likewise, Mastertronic co-founder Martin Alper declared that "no Soviet product will ever work in the Western world".
 Carlston regretted turning down what he described as "the worldwide rights to Tetris for $50,000 ...
-People have tried to make me feel better about my decision by telling me about everything Henk Rogers went through to get the rights, but yeah, I should have accepted the game".
+People have tried to make me feel better about my decision by telling me about everything Henk Rogers went through to get the rights, but yeah, I should have accepted the game."

 Stein ultimately signed two agreements: he sold the European rights to the publisher Mirrorsoft and the American rights to its sister company Spectrum HoloByte.
 The latter obtained the rights after a visit to Mirrorsoft by Spectrum HoloByte president Phil Adam in which he played Tetris for two hours.
 At that time, Stein had not yet signed a contract with the Soviet Union.
 Nevertheless, he sold the rights to the two companies for £3,000 plus a royalty of 7.5 to 15% on sales.

 Release

-Before releasing Tetris in the United States, Spectrum HoloByte's CEO Gilman Louie asked for an overhaul of the game's graphics and music.
+Before releasing Tetris in the United States, Spectrum HoloByte's CEO Gilman Louie asked for an overhaul of the game's graphics and the addition of music.
 The Soviet spirit was preserved, with fields illustrating Russian parks and buildings as well as melodies anchored in Russian folklore of the time.
 The company's goal was to make people want to buy a Russian product.
 The game came complete with a red package and Cyrillic text, an unusual approach on the other side of the Berlin Wall.

-The game was first released for IBM PC DOS, with other platforms following over the next year.
+Spectrum HoloByte's version of Tetris was released for MS-DOS PCs in the UK on January 27, 1988, and in the US on January 29.
+Other platforms followed over the next year.
 The versions for the Macintosh, Macintosh II, Apple IIGS, Amiga, and Atari ST included a six-player tournament mode, an advanced mode, and music.

-Spectrum HoloByte's version of Tetris was released for MS-DOS in Britain on January 27, 1988, and in the United States on January 29.

-Mirrorsoft and Spectrum HoloByte would release versions of Tetris to home computers within a few months of the release of the MS-DOS version, such as the Commodore 64, Apple IIGS, Amstrad CPC, BBC Micro, MSX and the ZX Spectrum.
+Mirrorsoft would release additional versions of Tetris for other home computers in the European market within a few months of the release of the MS-DOS version, such as the Commodore 64, Amstrad CPC, BBC Micro, MSX and the ZX Spectrum.